 Section 3 Commitment to Gospel, Confession and Church Laws

-(1) The Pastor is bound by his ordination to teach the Gospel, in its purity as revealed in the Holy Scriptures and testified to in the Evangelical Lutheran Confessions, [Basic Article Constitution ELCSA (N-T)] in exclusive obedience to God and to administer the sacraments according to the Gospel.
+(1) The Pastor is bound by his ordination to teach the Gospel, in its purity as revealed in the Holy Scriptures and testified to in the Evangelical Lutheran Confessions, [Basic Article Constitution ELCSA (N-T)] in exclusive obedience to God and to administer the Sacraments according to the Gospel.

 (2) The Pastor bears particular responsibility for the unity within the congregation and the Church in doctrine and in life and promotes cohesion and cooperation between the members of the Church and its ministries.